 One of the problems that has repeatedly bothered me for the last decade is the distinction between physical properties, their measurements, and the values of properties that are discovered during measurement.
-I have flip-flopped in my understanding of the nature of the problem and what might be a viable solution.
+I have flip-flopped in my understanding of the problem and what might be a solution.
 I will use this post to describe the problem and what I believe is the best way to resolve it.
-I will also connect the solution to ideas about the nature of perception and reality in Indian philosophy.
-But before I begin, let’s take a closer look at how science presently tries to address this issue.
+I will also connect the solution to the nature of perception and reality in Indian philosophy.
+But before I begin, let’s take a look at how science tries to address this issue.

 Table of Contents